-- 1. Poster or display of parts of a tractor. - 2.
-Poster on tractor or machinery safety.
+1. Poster or display of parts of a tractor.

-- 3. Display board showing different kinds of nuts, bolts, screws, washers and other fasteners used on farm machinery, properly labeled.
+- 2. Poster on tractor or machinery safety. - 3.
+Display board showing different kinds of nuts, bolts, screws, washers and other fasteners used on farm machinery, properly labeled.
 (Mount should be on plywood or pressed board size 14"x22"). - 4.
 Any other.
-Include a 3x5 card explaining work completed. - 5.
-Each exhibitor bears the responsibility of seeing that exhibits shown meet all requirements.
-Any attempt toward misrepresentation will automatically cancel premium earned.
+Include a 3x5 card explaining work completed.